persapiens/Course/Workshops/Build.md

 ## VM

+If you have a USB with a box image, copy to the following folder.

+* Mac OS x: ~/.vagrant.d/boxes
+* Windows: C:/Users/USERNAME/.vagrant.d/boxes

 Create a VM to host your build server.
 Note, it must be a 64 bit image, otherwise docker will not be supported!

     vagrant init ubuntu/trusty64